stevedonovan/Lake/doc/index.md

     gcc -c -O1 -MMD -I/usr/include/lua5.1 -fPIC mylib.c
     gcc mylib.o   -shared -o mylib.so

 With Lua for Windows, you have to be a little careful about the runtime dependency for non-trivial extensions.
 LfW uses the VC2005 compiler, so either get this, or use `GCC` with LIBS='-lmsvcr80'.
 The situation you are trying to avoid is having multiple run-tiime dependencies, since this will bite you because of imcompatible heap allocators.

 The 'lua' need also applies to programs embedding Lua.
 It is recommended to link such programs against the shared library across all platforms, to ensure that the whole Lua API is available.

 ### The Concept of Needs

 Compiling and linking a target often requires platform-specific libraries.
 A Unix program needs `libm.a` if it wants to link to `fabs` and `sin` etc, but a Windows program does not.
-We express this as the _need_ 'math' and let `lake` sort it out.
+We express this as the _need_ 'math' and let Lake sort it out.

 Other common Unix needs are 'dl' if you want to load dynamic libraries directly using `dlopen`.
 On the other side, Windows programs need to link against `wsock32` to do standard Berkerly-style sockets programming; the need 'sockets' expresses this portably.
 The need 'readline' is superfluous on Windows, since the shell provides most of this functionality; on Linux it also implies linking against `ncurses` and `history`; on OS X linking against `readline` is sufficient.

 The built-in needs are currently: 'math','readline','dl','sockets' and 'lua'.

 There are also two predefined needs for GTK+ programming: 'gtk' and 'gthread'.
 These are implemented using `pkg-config` which returns the include directories and libraries necessary to build against these packages.

-If a need is unknown, then `lake` will try to use `pkg-config`.
+If a need is unknown, then Lake will try to use `pkg-config`.

 For instance, installing the computer vision library OpenCV updates the package database: